VIB-PSB/ksrates/README.md

 	ksrates -h

-Generate a template configuration file for a focal species (name):
+Generate a template configuration file for a species of interest (name):

 	ksrates generate-config config_elaeis.txt